dnyanda10/ETL-Pipeline-Building-Project/README.md

 End-to-end ETL pipeline that extracts Spotify track data using their public API, transforms it using Python, and loads it into AWS S3 and Snowflake for analysis-fully automated and serverless.

  ## Project Objective
-1-Build a robust, scalable, and automated ETL pipeline to:
+1- Build a robust, scalable, and automated ETL pipeline to:
-2-Extract data from the Spotify API
+2- Extract data from the Spotify API
-3-Store and transform the data using AWS Lambda
+3- Store and transform the data using AWS Lambda
-4-Load the final dataset into Snowflake using Snowpipe 5-Enable insights and reporting using tools like Power BI
+4- Load the final dataset into Snowflake using Snowpipe 5- Enable insights and reporting using tools like Power BI

 ## Architecture Overview
-Spotify API → AWS Lambda (Extract) → Raw S3 Bucket
+- Spotify API → AWS Lambda (Extract) → Raw S3 Bucket
             → AWS Lambda (Transform) → Processed S3 Bucket
             → Snowpipe → Snowflake → Power BI